mlswg/mls-protocol/draft-ietf-mls-protocol.md

 chooses one and includes only that one in the Commit, considering the rest invalid.
 The committer MUST prefer any Remove received, or the most recent Update for the leaf if there are no Removes.
-If there are multiple Add proposals for the same client, the committer again chooses one to include and considers the rest invalid.
+If there are multiple Add proposals referencing the same `key_package`, the committer again chooses one to include and considers the rest invalid.
+Similarly, if there are multiple Add proposals with KeyPackages belonging to the same identity, the committer SHOULD choose one and consider the rest invalid.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the